-Any of the stretching routines I've featured here (or any of your own) will work fine.
+So any of the stretching routines I've featured here (or any of your own) will work just fine.

-But if you want some ideas specifically designed for after flying take a look at the video below.
+But if you want some ideas specifically designed for after flying take a look at the video above.

-It'll also get your blood pumping and your body moving.
+As it'll get your blood pumping and your body moving again.

-So when you arrive at your hotel and have had a good stretch, drop your bags and go for a walk to get some fresh air into your lungs and energy into your body.
+So when you arrive at your hotel have had a good stretch, drop your bags, and go for a walk to get some fresh air into your lungs and energy into your body.

 So you've had a stretch and a walk and a nice cold beer.
 Now what?

-A nice hot shower can be a good idea as it is refreshing and will help to invigorate and energise your tired muscles.
+Well a nice hot shower is always a good idea, as it's refreshing and will help to invigorate and energise your tired muscles.

-The heat will help to relax your aching muscles and also your mind after a stressful day of travelling.
+As the heat will help to relax your aching muscles and mind after a stressful day of travelling.

-Which will leave you feeling loose, comfortable and free from cramping muscles.
+Which will leave you feeling loose, comfortable, and free from pain.

-It'll also help you to get into a relaxed state that will allow you to get some sleep which can be difficult after flying, especially if you're passing through different time-zones.
+It'll also help you to get into a relaxed state that will allow you to get some sleep, which can be difficult after flying.

 Everything feels better after a good night's sleep right?

-And this includes your back pain after a long flight.
+And this includes your back after a long flight.

-Because it is during sleep that our muscles and body heal and regenerate themselves to get you ready for the following day.
+Because it's during sleep that your muscles and body heal and regenerate themselves to get you ready for the following day.